rodriggj/graphql_by_example/readme.md

  ## Defining a Schema

+ > Recognize and continue to remind yourself that there are only 2 actors from here forward: 1. `a Client` & 2. `a GraphQL Server`.
+So as we define a `Schema` realize that we are defining a preconditioned response from the server for any call coming from the client.

 1. Here we will create a project called `hello-world`.
 Open your code editor and in a terminal session initialize a NodeJs project with the following command:

 ```javascript